 About 10 years ago two of my coins were shown on Blue Peter (for which I received a Blue Peter badge) and now after this high profile MacKenzie Crook series appearance I expect it’s probably only a matter of time before Hollywood comes knocking.

-For the forthcoming “Collectors’ Coins Ireland – 1660-2000” I’d like to obtain a few absent images of coins in order to make it complete!
+For future editions of “Collectors’ Coins Ireland – 1660-2000” I’d like to obtain a few absent images of coins in order to make it complete!
 Most are quite difficult to find.
 Perhaps you can help?
 Please see the main page for the book, here.